 The K 550’s large ear cups and newly designed headband offer an amazingly comfortable fit.
 2D-axis folding mechanism for easy storage at home.
 A reference class headphone at an attractive price.”

 As the company who “invented the stereo headphone” in 1958, it just wouldn’t be right to leave them out.
 Another great sounding set of headphones for under $100, these are built like a tank and should last forever.

-They have a very clear tone but not the set of headphones for the “Bass Head.”
-The one downfall to these are that they are not the most comfortable headphones in the world, so they won’t lend themselves to long listening stretches.
+They have a very clear tone, but not the set of headphones for the “Bass Head”.
+Their one downfall is that they aren’t the most comfortable headphones in the world, and they may not lend themselves to long listening stretches.

 A reviewer said:

 Koss ProDj200: Full-size noise-isolating Koss Headphones.
 Stylish, spun metal ear cups that swivel 180 degrees allow you to shift between single and double-ear listening.
 Transition from stereo to mono audio mode in a flick of a switch.
 Flexibility to change cords with a new detachable cord design.

 Includes professional grade 8-foot coiled cord and a 4-foot straight cord equipped with Koss Touch Control (KTC) remote and microphone technology made for iPhone at, iPad at, and iPod at, also compatible with other Smart phones.

 Another monster name in the world of headphones is Sennheiser.
 They have been making headphones for over 65 years and make some very high-end products.
 Sennheiser MOMENTUM headphones have been available for a handful of years and have steadily dropped in price.

 They initially went for over $250 and were a pretty good deal at the time, but are now substantially less expensive.
 These “over-the-ear” headphones are light and comfortable while giving exceptional balance and detailed sound.
 The MOMENTUM is available in a variety of finishes and colors, so you might be able to get your teenager to wear them in public.